kellsaro/total_payment_rb/README.md

 ### Prerequisites

-For running the application Ruby version 2.5.1 at least
+For running the application is needed Ruby version 2.5.1 or higher

 ### Installing